Makhane Ki Kheer | Phool Makhana Kheer | Fox Nut Pudding

 Makhane ki Kheer in white bowl

-Makhana / fox nut has protein, potassium, phosphorus, carbohydrates, fiber, magnesium, iron and zinc.
-All this makes it a best snack option.
+Makhana/fox nut has protein, potassium, phosphorus, carbohydrates, fiber, magnesium, iron, and zinc.
+All this makes it the best snack option.
 Makhana by itself has no flavor or taste, but can easily take up any flavor that it is cooked with.

-There are different ways, how everyone makes their Makhana kheer.
+There are different ways to make this Makhana kheer.
 Some grind a part of it to thicken the milk mixture and some add it whole.
 I chopped the makhana in half and used it.
-I also ground a few almonds and used it to flavor the kheer.
-The boys loved the chewy texture of the makhana pieces in the kheer and the almonds, cardamom and saffron really flavored the kheer.
+I also ground a few almonds and used them to flavor the kheer.
+The boys loved the chewy texture of the makhana pieces in the kheer and the almonds, cardamom, and saffron really flavored the kheer.

 Preparation time - 10 minutes